zaiisao/Documentation/en/Real-time-Messaging/RTM_releases_android.md

 title: Release Notes
 description:
 platform: Android
-updatedAt: Fri May 10 2019 03:29:56 GMT+0800 (CST)
+updatedAt: Thu May 23 2019 03:41:24 GMT+0800 (CST)
 ---
 # Release Notes
 ## Overview

-Designed as a substitute for the legacy Agora Signaling SDK, the Agora Real-Time-Messaging SDK provides a more streamlined implementation and more stable messaging mechanism for you to quickly implement real-time messaging scenarios.
+Designed as a substitute for the legacy Agora Signaling SDK, the Agora Real-time Messaging SDK provides a more streamlined implementation and more stable messaging mechanism for you to quickly implement real-time messaging scenarios.

-> Fore more information about the SDK features and applications, see [Product Overview](../../en/Real-time-Messaging/RTM_releases_android.md).
+> For more information about the SDK features and applications, see [Product Overview](../../en/Real-time-Messaging/RTM_releases_android.md).

 ## v0.9.2